transformerlab/transformerlab-docs/docs/advanced-install.md

 ### install.sh Remote Script

-The first option to installing the Server API is to run install.sh which automatically fetches the server code and attempts to follow the install steps one by one.
+The recommended way to install the server is to run install.sh which is in the root directory of the Transformer Lab API project.

 You can run the following command on your computer which will fetch and run the script directly from Github: